pionl/IMCropScrollView/README.md

 ## License

-IMCrop is available under the MIT license.
+IMCropScrollView is available under the MIT license.
 See the LICENSE file for more info.